 World Bank Executive Director

 The Governor Delegates responsibility for overseeing the day-to-day business of Germany’s interests at the Bank to the Executive Director (ED) for Germany.
 The ED is the governor’s representative on the 25-member World Bank Board of Executive Directors.
 EDs reside in Washington and normally meet twice a week to decide on borrowing and financial questions, projects, and policies that impact World Bank Group general operations.
-Ursula Mueller is the current ED for Germany, and Wilhelm Michael Rissmann is the alternate executive director.
+Ursula Mueller is the current ED for Germany, and Claus-Michael Happe is the alternate executive director.

 Shares and Voting Power